Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

-in which particles $1$ and $4$ are the scalars, and $2,3$ the gravitons, all particles have the same orientation, and $\lambda_g$ is the graviton self-coupling constant.
 However, the amplitude as-is contains too much information: it encodes not only the graviton self-interactions and contact terms, but also propagation of an off-shell scalar particle via the $p_1 \cdot p_2$ and $p_1 \cdot p_3$ poles.
 Including the off-shell propagation is in direct tension with wanting to interpret the scalar as a classical massive object.
 The tension can be resolved by appealing to the identification of the scalar with a black hole: we treat the scalar mass as the dominant scale in the problem, and expand the four-point amplitude in said limit.
 Doing so in the rest frame of massive particle leads to

-in which we have put back in an explicit $\delta(\omega_2-\omega_3)$ on the leading order term that results from evaluating the normally-implicit momentum conserving $\delta^4(\sum k)$ in the large-mass limit.
-Note that this definition is equivalent, up to particle orientation conventions and frame choices, with the ``heavy-mass'' amplitudes of Ref.~\cite{Brandhuber:2021kpo}.
+in which we have put back in an explicit $\delta(\omega_2-\omega_3)$ on the leading-order term that results from evaluating the normally-implicit momentum conserving $\delta^4(\sum k)$ in the large-mass limit.
+Note that this definition is equivalent, up to external momentum flow conventions and frame choices, with the ``heavy-mass'' amplitudes of Ref.~\cite{Brandhuber:2021kpo}.

 Finally, we will need amplitudes for graviton self-interactions.
 For the work at hand, we only require tree amplitudes,\footnote{This follows from the general philosophy that ``tree level is classical''.
 While not true when matter loops are involved, the heuristic does hold for massless force-carrier loops.
 Ref.~\cite{Kosower:2018adc} provides a thorough exploration of the topic via explicit $\hbar$ counting.} which are easily constructed using the \href{https://gitlab.com/aedison/increasingtrees}{IncreasingTrees} package.
 The tree amplitudes built by the package are normalized by setting the coefficients of specific kinematic structures to $1$ rather than against a particular choice of coupling, so a coupling factor of $\lambda_g^{n-2}$ must be included on all of the graviton tree amplitudes.